Free Research Preview. DrugChatter may produce inaccurate information.

 What is Simvastatin?

-Simvastatin is a cholesterol-lowering medication that belongs to the statin class of drugs.
-It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) cholesterol in the blood.
-Simvastatin is commonly prescribed to patients with high cholesterol, heart disease, or those at risk of developing cardiovascular disease.
+Simvastatin is a statin, a class of medications that work by inhibiting the production of cholesterol in the liver.
+It's commonly prescribed to patients with high cholesterol, heart disease, or those at risk of developing these conditions.
+Simvastatin is available in both generic and brand-name forms, including Zocor, which was first approved by the FDA in 1991.

-Certain individuals may be more susceptible to liver problems when taking simvastatin.
+Certain patients may be more susceptible to liver problems when taking simvastatin.
 These include:

 If you're taking simvastatin and experience any of the following symptoms, seek medical attention immediately: